 OKX Marks UAE Growth Milestone With Launch Of Regulated Retail Derivatives Pilot Offering

-Regulated retail derivatives to give traders greater flexibility, risk control, and strategic options across all market conditions.

-Arabic and English language user education tools and risk management features are being rolled out to promote informed and responsible trading.

-Dubai, UAE; July 28, 2025 – OKX , a leading global crypto exchange and Web3 technology company, today announced a significant expansion of its operations in the UAE with the launch of regulated retail derivatives products, making it the first global exchange to offer retail futures, perpetual contracts, and options within a regulated VARA Pilot framework.
+OKX, a leading global crypto exchange and Web3 technology company, on Monday announced a significant expansion of its operations in the UAE with the launch of regulated retail derivatives products, making it the first global exchange to offer retail futures, perpetual contracts, and options within a regulated Vara Pilot Framework.

 Whether navigating volatility or seeking to hedge existing positions, customers can now access futures contracts, perpetual contracts, and options with up to 5x leverage, in accordance with local regulatory guidelines.
 These tools empower retail traders to respond more effectively to market trends, manage risk with greater precision, and tailor their strategies to both bullish and bearish environments, all within a secure, compliant, and high-performance trading environment.